robroc/youtube-explore/README.md

 ## Example of usage:

-python2.7 follow-youtube-recommendations.py  --query="global warming,vaccines,nasa" --searches=4 --branch=4 --depth=4 --name="science"
+python follow-youtube-recommendations.py  --query="global warming,vaccines,nasa" --searches=4 --branch=4 --depth=4 --name="science"

 * --query: query that is made on youtube
 * --searches: number of search results from the query to start with